 The writers get one at the end of the episode, when we find out Trudy's present for Monk, the one he never opened, contained a video message in case something happened to her.
 The same present they've mentioned throughout the entire series.

-At the end of Mr. Monk and His Biggest Fan, Disher gets one.
+At the end of Mr. Monk and His Biggest Fan, Randy gets one.
 Throughout the episode, he had been wasting time playing a Jenga-like game, much to the annoyance of Stottlemeyer and the amusement of the others.
-When confronting the killer in a warehouse filled with large bundles of wood, Disher lifts out a long 4x4 piece of wood and shoves it back through the hole, hitting the killer on the other side and knocking him out.
+When confronting John Ringel in a warehouse filled with large bundles of wood, Randy lifts out a long 4x4 piece of wood and shoves it back through the hole, hitting Ringel on the other side and knocking him out.
 "Stupid game, huh?"

 In Mr. Monk and the End, Stottlemeyer and Randy are racing to stop Monk from killing the judge.
 Their way is being blocked by a slow delivery truck which is reluctant to get out of the way, so Stottlemeyer pulls out his gun and fires into the air to make it move.